Our Team

 COO

 An experienced medical R&D expert who has been involved in the development of multiple medical innovations as engineer and project manager for over 8 years.
-Has a Master’s Degree in Biomechanical Engineering and a Bachelors degree in Industrial Design.
+Daphne has a Master’s Degree in Biomechanical Engineering and a Bachelors degree in Industrial Design.
 Daphne has a great interested in applied science and wants to contribute to improve our healthcare.
 Giving patients improved treatment is a daily motivation at MLA Diagnostics.

 PROF. DR. MANON VAN ENGELAND